onflow/flow-ft/README.md

       If the `Vault` is not in account storage when the event is emitted, `from` will be `nil`.
-    - Contracts do not have to emit their own events, the standard events will automatically be emitted.
+    - Contracts do not have to emit their own events, the standard events will automatically be emitted from the interface contract with values identifying the relevant `Vault`.

 Defines [an `isAvailableToWithdraw()` function](contracts/FungibleToken.cdc#L95) to ask a `Provider` if the specified number of tokens can be withdrawn from the implementing type.